virtualcodewarrior/webComponentBaseClass/README.md

 that you can clean up lambda callbacks that are declared inline

 ### removeAutoEventListener function
 `removeAutoEventListener(HTMLElement, EventName, CallbackFunction)`.
 This function allows you to clean up an eventListener previously added using the addAutoEventListener function.
-Of course if you want to use this function you will have to keep track of the element, event name and callback yourself so you can remove them properly.
+Of course if you want to use this function you will have to keep track of the element, event name and callback yourself, so you can remove them properly.

 ### refreshQuickAccess function
 call this function to rebuild the map of id to elements after you have manually modified the content of the shadow dom by removing or adding elements that have an id attribute.